 The world may be feeling the pinch of a weak U.S. economy, the automobile industry perhaps keenest of all, but Lamborghini has found a niche that appears to be almost impervious to the pain.
 The Italian supercar company has returned record results for both sales and profits for the past 12 months.

-Lamborghini sales in the United States fell during 2008, but the brand still had a record year worldwide thanks to growing demand in the Middle East, China and Southeast Asia.
-Lamborghini sold 741 cars in the U.S. last year, down 20.3% compared with 2007.
-Over the same period the company sold a total of 2,430, compared with 2,406 in 2007.
+Lamborghini sales in the U.S. fell during 2008, but the brand still had a record year worldwide thanks to growing demand in the Middle East, China and Southeast Asia.
+Lamborghini sold 741 cars in the U.S. last year, down 20.3 percent compared with 2007.
+Over the same period the company sold a total of 2,430 cars, compared with 2,406 in 2007.